 All international schools are required to comply with strict Ministry of Education rules on registration, provision of facilities and accreditation.
 Thai language and culture classes are mandatory for Thai students.

-The Council of International Schools has 22 accredited member schools in Thailand and the New England Association of Schools and Colleges has eight.
+The Council of International Schools has 20 accredited member schools in Thailand and the New England Association of Schools and Colleges has four.
 The Western Association of Schools and Colleges also accredits Thai schools.

 Education is compulsory from age 6 to 14 and state schools are free up to age 17.
 Teaching is in Thai.
 Children attend primary school for six years and lower secondary school for three years.
 Students must pass an entrance exam to proceed to three years of upper secondary schooling.
 The school year runs from May to March.